 The ‘ice cream’ is already pretty thick so I poured it into freezer-safe containers.
 I made Rocky Road flavor for RancherMan & this Mint Chocolate Chip flavor for me.

 So I take those chopped chocolate pieces and stir them into my Mint Chocolate Chip ice cream, and into the freezer it goes.

-I pulled the ice cream out when it had been in the freezer about an hour and gave everything a good stir.
-This keeps your ‘ice cream’ from freezing too hard.
+I pulled the ice cream out when it had been in the freezer about an hour and gave everything another good stir.
+This keeps your ‘ice cream’ from freezing too solidly.

 Then I put it back into the freezer & when it was fully frozen I served it up good and cold.
 Ummmm… minty-delicious cooling from the inside out!